Tinberg/Project-exame2/README.md

 - put login and register to a own file with yup schemas and for the modals?

 MyProfile
-- fix all code
-- use card component
+- check card component if it fit explore and myprofile and then index page. fix cancle bookings button and layout for smaller screens on cards
 - fix alert to be consisten with other page
 - layout +++++
 - edit venue gir 500 error